 She is also a filmmaker with a special interest in the social and political implications of media and technology.
 Her experimental and essay films explore how technology, globalization, urbanism, and capitalism affect human beings and the environment.
 These films seek to empower people, encourage social participation, and inspire political engagement.

 Sabine's films and videos have screened at festivals worldwide including the Image Forum Festival in Japan, The Ann Arbor Film Festival and Migrating Forms in New York.
 Her feature film I Have Always Been A Dreamer has screened internationally including at the Viennale, MoMA Documentary Fortnight, Cinéma du Réel at the Centre Pompidou, and The Copenhagen International Documentary Film Festival.

-She has also produced digital media works for public spaces as well as interactive installations that have been shown at the Zolla Lieberman Gallery in Chicago, Art In General, Devotion Gallery, PS1 Contemporary Art Museum, and Hudson Franklin in New York.
+She has also produced immersive digital installations that have been shown at the Zolla Lieberman Gallery in Chicago, Art In General, Devotion Gallery, PS1 Contemporary Art Museum, and Hudson Franklin in New York.
 Currently she is Associate Professor of Art at the University of North Carolina - Chapel Hill.

 Her current project Antibodies was commissioned as part of Harvestworks New Works Residency and a North Carolina Arts Council Fellowship.